-When buying a suitable tank or enclosure for your stick insects, it is important that it is well ventilated and that it has a net roof so that your stick insect can hang when moulting.
+When buying a suitable tank or enclosure for your stick insects (Amazon has a great selection – click here to take a look), it is important that it is well ventilated and that it has a net roof so that your stick insect can hang when moulting.
 You will also need to ensure the temperature is correct.
 This can be done by investing in a heat lamp or heat mat rather than, for example, trying to keep an entire room at a temperature that is uncomfortable for humans.

 Keeping it Clean